nghiavtr/ISOP/README.md

 We introduce practical uses of the ISOP method for analyzing isoform patterns and discovering differential-pattern genes.

 ### Detect isoform patterns
-In this section, we use a small example dataset (read count) to show a practical use of ISOP for
+In this section, we use a small example dataset to show a practical use of ISOP for
 - Modelling expression differences of pairs of isoforms by the Gaussian mixture model
 - Detecting principal isoform patterns from the isoform pairs